cda-tum/mqt-problemsolver/README.md

 <img src="img/tsp.png" height=200px>
 </p>

-MQT ProblemSolver will return the shortest path visiting all cities.
+MQT ProblemSolver will return the shortest path visiting all cities as a list.

 # Repository Structure